Appealing an EHC plan decision

 If mediation does not work, you can appeal to a Special Educational Needs and Disability (SEND) tribunal.
 The appeal is a legal process.
 You or a solicitor would need to build your case for a hearing.
 The local authority would do the same.

-To start the formal appeals process, you will need to speak to a mediation adviser.
+To start the formal process, you will need to speak to a mediation adviser.
 If you do not have details about a mediation service with the EHC plan or decision letter, contact your local authority.

 You do not have to take part in mediation if you feel it will not work.
-But you will still need to talk to a mediation adviser to get a certificate.
+But you will still need to ask a mediation adviser about getting a certificate.

 To continue with your appeal, you’ll need to get a certificate that will either say:

 you’ve taken part in mediation with your local authority but cannot find a compromise you know your right to mediation but do not wish to take part in this

 After you start a formal appeal, you can still reach an agreement with the local authority through more mediation before your hearing.

 Mediation (IPSEA) Before you appeal (GOV.UK) SEND tribunal